-- 1. How much is the rent? - 2.
-Who pays for the utilities? - 3.
+- 2. Who pays for the utilities? - 3.
 Are the utilities (Heating, stove, water heater) gas or electric? - 4.
 Who provides the stove and refrigerator? - 5.
 Is the air conditioning central or window unit?

 With this information, you can complete the worksheets and determine if the unit you are looking at falls within the HUD guidelines.